simao/riepete/README.md

                     +----------+
 ```

-Since `riepete` "talks statsd", you still don't need to change your
+Since `riepete` understands statsd, you still don't need to change
-applications at this point and you can do so incrementally or not at
+your applications at this point and you can do so incrementally or not
-all.
+at all.

 ## Supported metrics